oldnapalm/CoordRecorder/README.md

 ### V 1.3
 - Doesn't ask for a name
-- Saves coordinates in json format (just copy/paste to GTBikeV couse file)
+- Saves coordinates in json format (to copy/paste to course file) and csv format (to preview in https://gtagmodding.com/maps/gta5/)